turlucode/ros-docker-gui/README.md

 ### Mount your local catkin_ws

-To mount your local `catkin_ws` you can just use the following docker feature:
+To mount your local `catkin_ws` you can just use the following Docker feature:
 ```sh
 # for root user
 -v $HOME/<some_path>/catkin_ws:/root/catkin_ws